Interplay of Unidirectional Quantum Strings in Kagome Rydberg Atom Array

-As a typical frustrated system, the Kagome lattice is composed of a corner-shared structure \cite{NIS_2012,kagome_Senthil,kagome_wessel,YCH14,YCH15_1,YCH15_2,kagome_zhang1,kagome_zhang2,kagome_zhang3}.
-The antiferromagnetic Ising interaction can impose a geometric constraint analogous to the ice rule on the system \cite{Pauling1935}, so that the disordered ground state preserves macroscopic degeneracy.
-If quantum fluctuations are introduced, higher-order perturbative interactions can lift the degeneracy, so the system enters into the valence bond solid phase \cite{kagome_vbs1,kagome_vbs2,kagome_Senthil,kagome_wessel}.
-Due to the strong local constraint, the elementary excitations should be fractional charges with quantum strings attached \cite{kagome_zhang1,kagome_zhang3}.
-Both fractional charges and quantum strings are found to play a critical role in deconfined quantum criticality \cite{dqcp,dqcplong,kagome_zhang3}, and its low-energy physics can be understood by LGT \cite{YCH15_1,YCH15_2,kagome_zhang2,kagome_zhang3}, which involves the U(1) lattice gauge field strongly coupled to matter fields.
-Thanks to the rapid development of the Rydberg atom array \cite{Rydberg_Many-body,Rydberg_Single,Rydberg_chain,Rydberg_longr,Rydberg_nature1,Rydberg_nature2}, the Kagome geometry can be easily implemented \cite{Rydberg_kagome}.
-The ground state of the Kagome Rydberg atom array is still under debate \cite{Rydberg_glass1,Rydberg_glass2}, but the flexibility of the geometry and in-situ manipulation makes it possible to prepare the string excitation \cite{Rydberg_kagome}.
-However, the small system size (59 atoms) in the experiment constrains that the string can only be broken by fixing both ends and adjusting the tension energy.
-As a straightforward way, deforming the quantum string by moving the ends in both $x$ and $y$ directions becomes unfeasible in recent experiment conditions.
-Furthermore, as mentioned in the outlook of Ref.\cite{Rydberg_kagome}, analyzing the interplay between multiple quantum strings becomes an even more complex task which is vital in higher dimensions.
+As a typical frustrated system, the Kagome lattice is composed of a corner-shared structure \cite{NIS_2012,kagome_Senthil,kagome_wessel,YCH14,YCH15_1,YCH15_2,kagome_zhang1,kagome_zhang2,kagome_zhang3,Rydberg_glass1,Rydberg_glass2}.
+The repulsive (or antiferromagnetic Ising) interaction can impose a geometric constraint analogous to the ice rule \cite{Pauling1935}, so that the disordered ground state preserves macroscopic degeneracy.
+Thus, its low-energy physics is described by the $U(1)$ lattice gauge theory \cite{YCH15_1,YCH15_2,kagome_zhang2,kagome_zhang3}, and the elementary excitations are gauge charges which violate the strong local constraint (Fig.\ref{fig01}(a)).
+If quantum fluctuations or long-range interactions are introduced, the degeneracy will be lifted, so the system becomes ordered \cite{kagome_vbs1,kagome_vbs2,kagome_Senthil,kagome_wessel}, such as the stripe phase with one sublattice fully occupied.
+As demonstrated in Fig.\ref{fig01}(b), the local quantum fluctuation, like spin flipping, can create/annihilate/move gauge charges.
+Then, the field line (connected red arrows) between the gauge charges is just the string.
+Meanwhile, the six-order perturbative interaction (see Fig.\ref{fig01}(c)) can provide a ring exchange which can deform the shape of the string configuration and lower the ground-state energy.
+However, it is hard to observe a quantum string due to the confinement of the gauge charges.
+Thanks to the rapid development of the Rydberg atom array \cite{Rydberg_Many-body,Rydberg_Single,Rydberg_chain,Rydberg_longr,Rydberg_nature1,Rydberg_nature2}, the spin 1/2 degree of freedom can be encoded with the ground and Rydberg states of the cold atom.
+Meanwhile, the Rydberg repulsive interaction plays the role of Ising interaction, and the Kagome geometry can be directly constructed \cite{Rydberg_kagome}.
+Then, the flexibility of the geometry and in-situ manipulation make it possible to prepare and observe the dynamics of the string excitation \cite{Rydberg_kagome,ion_string_breaking,qbit_string_breaking}.
+However, as mentioned in the outlook of Ref.\cite{Rydberg_kagome}, analyzing the interplay between multiple quantum strings becomes an even more complex task, which requires a larger system accommodating more strings.